-Graduate StudentsWe will be accepting applications for graduate students to start in the Fall 2019 semester.
+Graduate StudentsWe will be considering applications for graduate students to start in the Fall 2020 semester.

 To apply, be sure to take a look at the departmental admissions page.
 You should also check out the labs + work of other faculty members in the department (and other perception researchers in the Hopkins community more broadly); there are often opportunities for co-advising and/or collaboration.
 Note that our lab is located in the Department of Psychological and Brain Sciences (not the also-awesome Department of Cognitive Science, which is right next door and is a great opportunity for cross-departmental collaboration).

 If you're interested in joining our lab as a grad student, it may also be helpful to get in touch with Chaz before applying.
 (But, this is certainly not required we will carefully consider any application!)

 We do not currently have any active searches for postdoctoral fellows.
 However, we are always interested in working with talented researchers: If you have a project that you feel would be a good fit with our lab's interests, please don't hesitate to e-mail Chaz and get in touch!

 Working in a lab as an undergraduate is a fantastic way to get research experience, which can be useful not only for preparing yourself for the next steps of a career in science, but also finding out whether you enjoy doing research in the first place.
 More importantly, research is interesting!
 (Indeed, more interesting than anything else we can imagine doing...)